Struggling with credit card debt? Get your FREE quote today!

 Credit is a key pillar of personal finance

-• How often do you review your credit report to check for errors?
+• How often do you check your credit report?

 • What’s the worst negative item you’ve ever had on your credit profile?
-Was it a bankruptcy or foreclosure, a collection account, an overdrawn credit limit or a charge off?
+Bankruptcy, foreclosure, a collection account, overdrawn credit, a charge-off?
 How long ago did it happen?

 Savings is a key pillar of personal finance

-Discussing savings and the way you both like to save money is critical, because it will have a huge impact on your ability to reach your life goals as a couple.
-It can also determine how prepared you are to handle financial disruptions and unexpected life events like a layoff or emergency car repair.
-Your savings is your financial safety net and your financial lifeline for the future, so you and you partner need to be in synch.
+Your approach to savings will have a huge impact on your ability to meet milestones as a couple.
+It can also determine how prepared you are to handle unexpected life events like a layoff or emergency car repair.

 • Do you set aside a set amount of money or percentage of your income every month or every paycheck?
 If so, how much?